Interferon beta - 1a (rch)

 Do not use REBIF if:

-you are feeling depressed (feeling of severe sadness and unworthiness) or have thoughts of suicide
+you are feeling depressed (feeling of severe sadness and unworthiness) or have thoughts

 you have epilepsy that is not adequately controlled by treatment